 - Have your New Relic account's license key (if you don't have an account, sign up for one here)

 Overview of install process

-Here's an overview of the major install steps:
+Here's an overview of how to install the New Relic Python agent:

 - Download and install the New Relic package